TopQuadrant/shacl/README.md

 Currently only Turtle (.ttl) files and SHACL Compact Syntax (.shaclc) files are supported.

 The tools print the validation report or the inferences graph to the output screen.

+## Quick Command Line Usage

+If you have Docker installed you can, with little setup effort, use this with [shacl_box](https://github.com/justin2004/shacl_box).